swfans/swars/README.md

 An executable and some, but not all, neccessary data files are provided with this port.
 This means that some of game data are not included.
-To install the **Syndicate Wars Port**, you will need to have the original data from either *Syndicate Wars CD*, or digital distribution.
+To install the **SyndWarsFX**, you will need to have the original data from either *Syndicate Wars CD*, or digital distribution.

 ## Community

-If you wish to discuss the **Syndicate Wars Port** or if you have any problems, you may post to [discussion page of the project repo](https://github.com/swfans/swars/discussions) or join [Syndicate discord channel](https://discord.gg/cnHmWqe49t).
+If you wish to discuss the **SyndWarsFX** or if you have any problems, you may post to [discussion page of the project repo](https://github.com/swfans/syndwarsfx/discussions) or join [Syndicate discord channel](https://discord.gg/cnHmWqe49t).
 There is also a Google group [syndicate-wars-port](http://groups.google.com/group/syndicate-wars-port).

 ## Installation

-To install **Syndicate Wars Port**, you will need either the original *Syndicate Wars CD*, or a *SW CD image* from digital distribution of the game.
+To install **SyndWarsFX**, you will need either the original *Syndicate Wars CD*, or a *SW CD image* from digital distribution of the game.
 There were several physical versions released.
 The multi-lingual european release, as well as american release, were tested and will definitely work; other version were